def-fun/rtm2/README.md

 ## todo
 + optimize network transfer, for example, transfer changed area only.
-+ alarms or vibrate your mobile phone when motion detected.
++ alarms or vibrate your device(mobile phone) when motion detected.
 + beautify web page

-I'm not familiar with `html` `js` and `css`, and have little experience in web development.
+I'm not familiar with `html` `js` and `css`, and have little experience in programing.
-So, current web page is very ugly.
+So, current web page is very ugly, and many function have been finished.
 I hope someone could help me :)

 ## similar_projects
 https://gist.github.com/n3wtron/4624820